hasindu2008/f5c/_docs/r10train.md

 AAAAAAACA	63.6599592820753	3.0	1	1	1	1
 ```

-Though are training a model for dna_r10.4.1_e8.2_400bps, note that in the model above we have r10_180mv_450bps_9mer as the model, to trick nanopolish train to work.
-For converting the levels from ONT model to pA abive, we used `level*23.027081308793+96.631070539403`.
+ Though we are training a model for dna_r10.4.1_e8.2_400bps, note that in the model above we have r10_180mv_450bps_9mer as the model, to trick nanopolish train to work.
+For converting the levels from ONT model to pA above, we used `level*23.027081308793+96.631070539403`, with mean and std constants calculatedusing [sigtk pa](https://github.com/hasindu2008/sigtk) and datamash on a R10.4.1 dataset.
 Note that level_stdv is set to 3.0 for all kmers to start with.
-Other columns such as sd_mena are unsused, so leave them as 1.
+Other columns such as sd_mean are unsused, so leave them as 1.

-2. Assume we have the nonmethylated dataset in a [BLOW file](https://github.com/hasindu2008/slow5tools) called `nonmeth_reads.blow5`.
+2. Assume we have the non-methylated dataset in a BLOW file called `nonmeth_reads.blow5`.
 Basecall the BLOW5 file with super accuracy through [buttery-eel](https://github.com/Psy-Fer/buttery-eel) using Guppy:
 ```
 buttery-eel  -g /install/ont-guppy-6.4.2/bin/  --config dna_r10.4.1_e8.2_400bps_sup.cfg  --device 'cuda:all' -i  nonmeth_reads.blow5 -q 10 -o  nonmeth.fastq --port 5555
 ```